ioNihal/product-catalog/README.md

 When you have a good design and to make it responsive very easily, then you can just ask ChatGPT to do it (requires great prompting skills) then we can do our on adjustments in it.

-###### Note - i didn't want to use Bootstrap or Tailwind because i want to master CSS better, and  i prompted ChatGPT to create the loading page to make the development faster.
+###### Note - i didn't want to use Bootstrap or TailwindCSS because i want to master CSS better, and also i prompted ChatGPT to create the loading page to make the development faster.

 ##### Testing :